vijaiaeroastro/irccloud/README.md

 IRC Cloud has publicly documented their api and different RPC calls they make.
 Its publicly listed on github and you can read it here [IRC Cloud Wiki](https://github.com/irccloud/irccloud-tools/wiki).

-In order to get going, please read this blog article which details the usage of this application.
+**IMPORTANT :** In order to get going, please read this blog article which details the usage of this application.

 Requirements
 ============